 First Trust Advisors L.P. ("FTA") is a federally registered investment advisor and serves as the Fund's investment advisor.
 FTA and its affiliate First Trust Portfolios L.P. ("FTP"), a FINRA registered brokerdealer, are privately-held companies that provide a variety of investment services.
-FTA has collective assets under management or supervision of approximately \$205 billion as of June 30, 2021 through unit investment trusts, exchange-traded funds, closed-end funds, mutual funds and separate managed accounts.
+FTA has collective assets under management or supervision of approximately \$201 billion as of April 30, 2022 through unit investment trusts, exchange-traded funds, closed-end funds, mutual funds and separate managed accounts.
 FTA is the supervisor of the First Trust unit investment trusts, while FTP is the sponsor.
 FTP is also a distributor of mutual fund shares and exchange-traded fund creation units.
 FTA and FTP are based in Wheaton, Illinois.

-Past performance is no assurance of future results.
+Principal Risk Factors: Past performance is no assurance of future results.
 Investment return and market value of an investment in the Fund will fluctuate.
 Shares, when sold, may be worth more or less than their original cost.
 There can be no assurance that the Fund's investment objectives will be achieved.
 The Fund may not be appropriate for all investors.

-Principal Risk Factors: Securities held by a fund, as well as shares of a fund itself, are subject to market fluctuations caused by factors such as general economic conditions, political events, regulatory or market developments, changes in interest rates and perceived trends in securities prices.
+Securities held by a fund, as well as shares of a fund itself, are subject to market fluctuations caused by factors such as general economic conditions, political events, regulatory or market developments, changes in interest rates and perceived trends in securities prices.
 Shares of a fund could decline in value or underperform other investments as a result of the risk of loss associated with these market fluctuations.
 In addition, local, regional or global events such as war, acts of terrorism, spread of infectious diseases or other public health issues, recessions, or other events could have a significant negative impact on a fund and its investments.
 Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.
+In February 2022, Russia invaded Ukraine which has caused and could continue to cause significant market disruptions and volatility within the markets in Russia, Europe, and the United States.
+The hostilities and sanctions resulting from those hostilities could have a significant impact on certain fund investments as well as fund performance.
 The outbreak of the respiratory disease designated as COVID-19 in December 2019 has caused significant volatility and declines in global financial markets, which have caused losses for investors.
 While the development of vaccines has slowed the spread of the virus and allowed for the resumption of "reasonably" normal business activity in the United States, many countries continue to impose lockdown measures in an attempt to slow the spread.
 Additionally, there is no guarantee that vaccines will be effective against emerging variants of the disease.